*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

 State Man, the winner of last season’s County Hurdle, is three from three in Grade 1s after beating Honeysuckle in the Irish Champion Hurdle to add to victories in the Morgiana and Matheson earlier in the campaign.

 2022 Triumph Hurdle hero Vauban appears to be the best of the rest after trailing stablemate State Man in the Matheson Hurdle and Irish Champion Hurdle.

-Owner Kenny Alexander appears to have ruled Honeysuckle out of defending her Champion Hurdle crown after defeat in the Irish equivalent at the Dublin Racing Festival.
-A crack at a second Mares’ Hurdle or retirement to the breeding shed appears to be on the cards for the superstar.
+Honeysuckle has been ruled out of defending her Champion Hurdle crown after defeat in the Irish equivalent at the Dublin Racing Festival.
+A crack at a second Mares’ Hurdle is on the cards for the superstar.

 The Champion Chase has been blown wide open after Editeur Du Gite won the rescheduled Clarence House at Cheltenham and Gentleman De Mee landed the Dublin Chase at Leopardstown.

 The shock winners are towards the top of Paddy Power’s Champion Chase odds but last season’s scorer Energumene has regained his position at the head of our non runner money back market after stablemate Blue Lord failed to fire at the Dublin Racing Festival.

 Edwardstone is next in the betting despite failing to win on his last two starts.
 The hero of last season’s Arkle blitzed the field to land the Grade 1 Tingle Creek on his first start in open company before shipping jockey Tom Cannon in the Desert Orchid and placing second in the rescheduled Clarence House.

 Blazing Khal is the favourite in our Paddy Power Stayers’ Hurdle betting after returning from a year-long lay-off to land the Grade 2 Boyne Hurdle in impressive fashion at Navan.